-Adult borers emerge from trees that have been afflicted with the insect either in the spring or summer.
-After mating, the females fly to a suitable host and lay eggs on the bark of the host.
+Adult borers emerge from trees that have been afflicted with the insect either in the spring or the summer.
+After mating, the females will fly to a suitable host and lay their eggs on the bark of the host.
 These cracks and wounds are common places for them to lay their eggs.
-The eggs begin to hatch anywhere from ten days to 2 weeks later.
-The young larvae quickly tunnel beneath the bark, where they feed and continue to develop.
-Once the borer larvae have entered the tree, they are no longer vulnerable to insecticide sprays and are seldom detected until serious damage has been done.
+The eggs begin to hatch anywhere from ten days to two weeks later.
+The immature larvae tunnel fast behind the bark, which is where they feed and continue to develop.
+Once the borer larvae have entered the tree, they are no longer susceptible to the insecticide treatments and are extremely difficult to find until considerable damage has already been done.

-You probably don't know how to tell if your tree has a disease or if insects or mites are causing problems, but there are some common signs you can look for which might help you spot a problem early on and take preventative measures.
+You probably don't know how to identify whether your tree is afflicted with a disease or if insects or mites are causing difficulties, but there are several typical symptoms you can look for that can help you spot a problem early on and take preventative measures.

-While there are dozens of typical problems, and even though we don't expect homeowners to be able to make accurate diagnosis, we nevertheless want to assist you in recognising typical issues before it's too late.
+Even if there are dozens of typical problems, and even though we don't expect homeowners to be able to make accurate diagnosis, we nevertheless want to assist you in recognising typical issues before it's too late.

 Stippled Dull Foliage

 Scale insects are parasites that feed on the plant's internal fluids.
-If you see a suspicious abundance of white spots on your twigs, branches, or leaves, you may have an infestation of scale insects.
+If you see an unusually high number of white spots on your twigs, branches, or leaves, you may have an infestation of scale insects.
 Scale insects feed on the plant's tissues.

 Cottony White Masses

-Bark holes, sometimes also accompanied by sawdust coming from these holes, may seem like a telltale sign that your tree being eaten by insects.
-The common culprit is likely the larvae of wood-boring insects are most likely to blame for the damage done.
-Adult tree borer insects emerge from the inside of the tree through tiny exit holes, and then proceed to deposit their eggs in cracks of bark or at the base of trees.
+Bark holes, which are sometimes also accompanied by sawdust flowing from these holes, may appear to be an obvious warning that insects are eating your tree.
+The larvae of wood-boring insects are most likely to blame for the damage done.
+Adult tree borer insects emerge from the inside of the tree through tiny exit holes, and then proceed to deposit their eggs in crevices in the bark or at the trunk bases of trees.

 Stunted Leaf Growth